 The "Scheduler" window shows information about activities that Thermo-Calc is currently performing or will perform shortly.
 It will also indicate if there is an error during performance and an activity is aborted.
-If you have set an activity, tree or project to be performed at a later time (with "Perform Later") then this scheduled performance will listed as well.
+If you have set an activity, tree or project to be performed at a later time (with "Perform Later" or "Perform Tree Later") then this scheduled performance will listed as well.